Mikejo5000/vsts-docs-pr/docs/build-release/apps/aspnet/build-aspnet-core.md

  Observe that the new build definition is automatically linked to your repository.

-1. If you are creating a build that you want to deploy to Linux, then follow these additional steps:

-   1. Select the **.NET Core** publish task, and then clear the **Zip published projects** checkbox.
+1. Are you creating a build that you want to deploy to Linux?
+If so, then select the **.NET Core** publish task, and then clear the **Zip published projects** checkbox.

    > **Why do this?** By default, the build template creates a .ZIP file for deploying to an Azure Web App or a Windows VM.
    This change causes the build to publish a set of uncompressed files and folders suitable for deployment